rpwagner/notes/_pages/globus-examples.md

 ## Thanks

-Finally, thanks to the Globus on everything that makes these possible.
+Finally, thanks to the Globus team for everything that makes these possible.

 ## List of Examples